Future Engineering Faculty and Professionals Workshop Series

 What to Expect

-The FEFP series consists of eight workshop themes (see above).
-Two sessions of most workshops are offered.
-In each session, the panelists give a short introduction, but most of the time is devoted to answering students’ questions.
+Starting with Fall 2020, the FEFP workshops are being held online and recorded for those who are unable to watch them in real-time.
+The FEFP series consists of six workshop themes (see above).
+In each workshop, the panelists give a short introduction, but most of the time is devoted to answering students’ questions from the registration surveys and through Zoom chat.
 The Q&A format makes each session unique and allows participants to guide the conversation.
 Please come prepared with your questions.

 The panel provides insights on experiences you should have as a graduate student or post-doc to prepare for a career in one of the aforementioned areas and offers tips on making yourself a more competitive candidate.
 Panelists typically are engineers holding a Ph.D. with substantial experience evaluating and/or hiring applicants with graduate degrees in engineering.
 We try our very best to select panelists who have diverse backgrounds and professional experiences.